Marvel's Spider-Man: Marvel's Spider-Man (2018)

+Marvel's Spider-Man Script Book (2020)

+Marvel's Spider-Man Script Book, authored by Jon Paquette, Christos Gage, and Benjamin Arfmann, was published on February 11, 2020.
+It features the game's original script alongside numerous art pieces and renders with added insights and commentary from the game's writers.

 Marvel's Spider-Man: Miles Morales (2021)

 Marvel's Spider-Man: Miles Morales – The Art of the Game, authored by Matt Ralphs, was published by Titan Books on February 23, 2021.
 It compiles concept illustrations and various in-game renderings of characters, tech, locations, gadgets and costumes from throughout the development period of the title.

-Appearances in outside media
+Appearances outside the games

 Integration into Marvel Comics' multiverse

 Insomniac's Peter Parker appeared in the crossover event "Spider-Geddon" (2018), a sequel to the 2014 storyline "Spider-Verse" written by Christos Gage and published by Marvel Comics on September 26, 2018, following the character's debut appearance in Marvel's Spider-Man.
 It established the game's events as taking place in the universe of "Earth-1048" within the larger Marvel Multiverse.
 In the story, Parker joins forces with the Superior Spider-Army led by Otto Octavius / Superior Spider-Man, in order to combat the recently liberated Inheritors and avert the deaths of all Spider-People across the multiverse.
 The story of Spider-Geddon takes place after the events of the game, and also introduces the universe's version of Tarantula, with Octavius secretly leaving a message for his game counterpart, to allow him to potentially also become the Superior Spider-Man.